tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "Almost every lesson from the Mobot Lab seems to teach that **there is no mind without body** in **a real unforgiving world**. **To think is to act**, and **to act is to think**."

+* "**What color is a chameleon on a mirror?**"

+* "The chameleon responding to its own shifting image is an apt analog of the human world of fashion."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>